hwanglab/tcga_tmb_prediction/README.md

 -- python toolbox: you need to install tensorflow+keras (freely online)

 ## Usages:
--- You can get the basic ideas for our study by running example
+-- You can get the basic ideas for our study by running codes in tmb_pred_example folder

 -- step00: pre-processing during our project develompent, you do not need to run this folder for repeating our studies